Managing a Cluster

 • Select the Logs tab to review the log files for the cluster.

-The Nodes pane displays node and connection details for each node in the cluster.
+The Nodes tabbed panel displays node and connection details for each node in the cluster.
 To view information for a specific cluster node, select the tab labeled with the cluster name.

 The cluster console Nodes tab